revilo196/oscq_rs/README.md

     root.add(par1).unwrap();
     root.add(par2).unwrap();

+    // example output
     let serialized_tree = serde_json::to_string(&root).unwrap();
     println!("{}", serialized_tree);

+    // Set the IP address and port number for the oscquery service let addr: SocketAddr = ([127, 0, 0, 1], 3000).into();

+    // Run the oscquery service and get the futures for the server and the zeroconf server spawn_oscquery_service(root, addr);

+    loop {
+        // ...
+        // the oscquery service will run in the background }
 }
 ```

 This creates an OSCNode tree with two endpoints, /group/test and /group/test2, both of which are of type Float.
-The tree is then serialized to a JSON string using the serde_json crate.
-This JSON string can be used as a response to an OSCQuery GET request.
+The tree is then served as an OSCQuery server using the integrated HTTP service provided by oscq_rs::serve_oscquery function.
+In this example, the server listens on http://127.0.0.1:3000 for incoming OSCQuery requests.

 Note that in this example we've only added Float endpoints, but oscq_rs supports other types as well, such as Int, Bool, and String.